-DO NOT bathe the baby before 6 hours old on If the baby is cold.
+DO HOT bathe the buby before 6 hours old or if the beby is cold.

-DO NOT apply anything in the baby's eyes eccept an aniini crobial at birth.
+DO HOT apply anything in the baby's eyes except an autimicrobial at birth.

 SMALL BABIES REQUIRE MORE CAREFUL ATTENTION:

 or The rolon must be warmer when changing, washing, betiting and examining a small baby.